jsterlibs/jster-cf-api/README.md

 The `Authorization` header should be set to match `apiSecret` with `Bearer` in front like this: `Bearer <your apiSecret goes here>`.
 Also `x-forwarded-proto` has to be set to match `https`.

+> The deployed version can be seen at https://cf-api.jster.net/stargazers

 ## Reference

 * [Workers documentation](https://developers.cloudflare.com/workers/)